cfsengineering/CEASIOMpy/ceasiompy/SU2Run/README.md

 Although SU2 is able to run Navier-Stokes calculations, for now, `SU2Run` only supports Euler calculation, that is to say the skin friction is neglected.
 You can use the [`SkinFriction`](../SkinFriction/README.md) module to calculate the skin frictions (with empirical methods) afterwards and add them to the drag coefficient.

+If you want to perform calculation on an aircraft with an actuator disk you must use the module `CPACS2GMSH` to create the mesh. `CPACS2SUMO` and `SUMOAutoMesh` modules will NOT be able to add an actuator disk.

 :warning: When you run `SU2Run` module, the number of iterations is set manually, be careful to check if it is enough to reach the convergence of the aerodynamic coefficients and ideally a good reduction of the residual.

 :warning: The mesh convergence should also be checked.
 If you use a mesh too coarse, the aerodynamic coefficients might be far from the values you would expect with a finer mesh.